CCMS teachers coming up to speed quickly on the Cr-48 pilot machines in early 2011

 One year ago today, we had a special delivery and announcement at Crook County Middle School.
 The school had been selected to pilot Google Chromebooks.
 The students and staff were thrilled, as you can see in the video highlights of the day.
 I’ve talked about that day, the pilot, and the machines several times since then, but have waited to post my thoughts until now.

-(I’m a big fan of unboxing posts and videos, especially this one.
+(I’m a big fan of unboxing posts and videos.
 But, I always want to know how things are a year or two later….
 Did the device hold up?
 Is it still in use after the shininess and newness faded?
 Still meaningful?
 What were the people and machine surprises?
 This three part series is my effort to answer my own questions.)

 Part One — Professional Development

 I’m going to start my story in 2006, long before Google was thinking about Chromebooks.
 I was hired that December as a project manager for a 1:1 learning program at Crook County School District.
 The district was the recipient of an Intel 1:1 grant.
 The grant provided laptops and professional development for the sixth-grade classroom at Powell Butte Elementary School.
 The district decided soon after to scale the program out to all sixth-grade classrooms.